wei-1-1/ArrayForLua/README.md

 # How to Use

-1. Import the module.Call Array methods directly, then passing them a table as the first argument
+1. Import the module.Call Array methods directly, then passing them a table as the first argument.

     ```lua
     local ArrayUtil = require("array_util")